money8203/GO-golang/README.md

 # Golang

-This repository will contain my learnings and projects related to the Go programming language.
+This repository will contain my learnings related to the Go programming language.
 Here, I will share my code and resources related to Go, including projects, tutorials, and tips.

 ## Table of Content
 - Notes